needle-mirror/com.unity.entities/Documentation~/ecs_entities_foreach.md

 * A job can only write to captured variables that are native containers.
 (To “return” a single value, create a [native array] with one element.)

 If you read a [native container], but don't write to it, always specify read-only access using `WithReadOnly(variable)`.
 See [SystemBase.Entities] for more information about setting attributes for captured variables.
-The attributes you can specify include, `DeallocateOnJobCompletion`, `NativeDisableParallelForRestriction`, and others.
+The attributes you can specify include `NativeDisableParallelForRestriction` and others.
 [Entities.ForEach] provides these as functions because the C# language doesn't allow attibutes on local variables.

+You can also indicate that you want captured NativeContainers or types that contain NativeContainers to be Disposed of after your [Entities.ForEach] runs by using `WithDisposeOnCompletion(variable)`.
+This will either Dispose of the types immediately after the lambda runs (in the case of `Run()`) or schedule them to be Diposed later with a Job and return the JobHandle (in the case of `Schedule()`/`ScheduleParallel()`).

 **Note:** When executing the function with `Run()` you can write to captured variables that are not native containers.
 However, you should still use blittable types where possible so that the function can be compiled with [Burst].